 Going back to the traffic example, say you then starting thinking about the real cause of your stress.
 Maybe you thought “hang on, does every person who is in this situation get stressed?”
 Because if the situation of getting caught in traffic and running late to work directly caused psychological stress then it would be impossible for someone to be in that situation and not feel stressed.
 Yet surely there are some people who may even laugh at the situation.
 This is because they are viewing the event though different belief systems.

 None of this means we shouldn’t try to change a situation we don’t like.
 Obviously if you are in a relationship where you are being beaten up, it would make sense to try and get out of that relationship.
-But if you want to know what the cause of your stress is – look at your beliefs.
+Or if you are not being treated well at work, by all means find another job.
+However, it is so important to recognise that simply removing oneself from these events would not deal with the deeper cause of the stress.
+Hence why people can be suffering huge psychological stress long after any traumatic/unwanted events have passed.
+Without the first recognising that beliefs, not events, are in need of addressing to fix a person’s stress, it is un-likely a person would search for and understand the lesson in wisdom they require to learn to feel better.
+If you want to know what the cause of your stress is – look at your beliefs.